 A Castle Road trip is also exciting for children.
 In the castles and palaces as well as in the member-cities there is a lot to experience for the young visitors.
 Where there are special guided tours and programmes for children, theatres for children and even a knight's playground, we have put together for you here.

 The "green side" of Mannheim is particularly evident in the city's public parks.
-Playgrounds, animal enclosures, trampolines, but also theme gardens, concerts and quiet zones - the whole family feels at home in Luisenpark Park.
+Playgrounds, animal enclosures, trampolines, but also theme gardens, concerts and quiet zones - the whole family feels at home in Luisenpark.
 The wide range of offers and leisure activities offers enough for a whole day in the countryside.
 The lower part of the park is accessible free of charge, the upper part costs admission.
+Further information

 During the summer holidays, every Sunday, members of the Heimatverein Abenberg will guide those interested through the castle grounds.
 Registration is not necessary.
 During the summer holidays, the Heimatverein Abenberg offers castle tours every Sunday (without registration).
 Further information